Harvinator/back-end-instructions/readme.txt

 = Known Issues =

 * Bug with swapping instructions that contain playing videos.
 If you change tabs, the video of the previously-opened tab will continue to play in the background.
 So you have to be sure to stop the video before you change tabs.
-If you're a guru at jQuery, and feel like you might know the solution, my sad attempts at solving this problem lie at (commented) lines 186-210 in the instructions.php file.
-Have at it!
+If you're a guru at jQuery, and feel like you might know the solution, have at it!
 In the meantime, I'll still be plugging away, trying to sort this out.
-* It's still not clear if this works with multi-site.
-I have a few reports that say it doesn't - but I have many, many more that say it does.
-That's on my to-do list for thenext release - to verify/make sure it works on multi-site.

 == Screenshots ==